Current timestamp: 20/08/2026 05:27:06

 Action taken:

-Where Anti-Social behaviour crosses the threshold into criminality, neighbourhood officers are allocated to carry out full investigations.
-Some matters can be resolved quickly through early intervention, words of advice, or low‑level enforcement.
-However, other cases are more complex and require sustained engagement, evidence gathering, and partnership working.
-The team remains committed to seeing these matters through and ensuring that victims feel supported throughout the process.
+Where Anti-Social Behaviour crosses the threshold into criminality, neighbourhood officers carry out full investigations.
+Some incidents can be resolved quickly through early intervention, words of advice, or low-level enforcement.
+Others are more complex and require sustained engagement, evidence gathering and partnership working.
+Recently, the Chesham Team has made arrests in connection with persistent, targeted anti-social behaviour amounting to harassment.
+In these cases, attempts to resolve matters through agreements and formal warnings were unsuccessful, resulting in escalation to arrest and potential prosecution.

 If you have any information please report on 101 or online at www. thamesvalley.police.uk.